 GK: Jack Crompton (England)

 Jack Crompton was in 1921 in Manchester.
 He was a goalkeeper for Manchester United between 1944 and 1956.
 He was part of the team that won the FA Cup in 1948.
 It was Sir Matt Busby's first trophy at Old Trafford.
 He also won the league title in 1952.
 During the Second World War, he played as a guest for Stockport County.
 He was also a long time coach at Manchester United.

 RB/LB: John Carey (Ireland/N.Ireland)

-In 1949, he was voted the FWA Footballer of the Year and in the same year captained the FAI XI that defeated England, becoming the first non-UK team to beat England at home.
+In 1949, John Carey was voted the FWA Footballer of the Year and in the same year captained the FAI XI that defeated England, becoming the first non-UK team to beat England at home.
 He also played and captained IFA XI.
 He spent most of his career with Manchester United, but also appeared as a guest player for other clubs during the war.
 He was team captain from 1946 until he retired as a player in 1953.

 CB: Jackie Blanchflower (Northern Ireland)